 Instagram is still one of the most important social media channels for connecting with your audience and building trust.
 In order to stand out and make your feed pop, you need to abide by a few key graphic design rules.

 Start by considering your use of color and experiment with your subject matter (as long as you keep it relevant)!
-But, most importantly, don’t forget to be creative.
+But, most importantly, don’t forget to be creative when you design your Instagram feed.